nus-cs2113-AY2122S2/tp/docs/team/musfirahe0556596.md

   in the `WorkoutCommand` class was added.
 - Contributed to some parts of the `UI` such as the `printDeleteWorkoutMessage()` and `printNewPlanCreatedMessage()` methods.
-- Contributed to some code in exception related files such as `InvalidCommandException` and mostly in `InvalidPlanException`.
+- Contributed to some code in exception-related files such as `InvalidCommandException` and mostly in `InvalidPlanException`.
 - Contributed mostly to the creation of `Plan` related classes such as `Plan`, `PlanCommand` and `PlanList`.
 For `PlanList`, contributed to small methods